 Zetacast maintains a pool of technology and policy specialists, giving you access to the skills you need at the time that you need them.
 We stay up-to-date with the latest technological and legislative developments, which you may have neither the time nor the appetite to interpret.
 Our independent status ensures that we always give unbiased advice on how this ever-changing landscape will affect your products or services.

-Zetacast was pleased to support Samsung at the 127th MPEG meeting, held in Gothenburg from 8 to 12 July 2019.
+Zetacast was pleased to support Samsung at the 128th MPEG meeting, which was held in Geneva in October 2019.

-At this meeting MPEG promoted ISO/IEC 23094-1 Essential Video Coding, informally known as MPEG-5 EVC, to the Committee Draft stage of ISO/IEC standardization.
+At this meeting MPEG promoted ISO/IEC 23094-1 Essential Video Coding, informally known as MPEG-5 EVC, to the Draft International Standard (DIS) stage.

 Zetacast at IBC, Amsterdam

-As usual in September, Zetacast was at IBC, the International Broadcasting Convention.
+As usual in September, Zetacast travelled to Amsterdam for IBC, the International Broadcasting Convention.

 Game Console VA, Brussels